 Grapefruit juice can affect the way some medicines work.
 Ask your doctor if it’s okay for you to drink it.
 Also, ask your doctor if it’s safe for you to have alcoholic drinks.

 Is it safe to take HAART with other medicines or with herbal products?

 HAART can be dangerous if you take it with certain medicines or herbs.
-These include medicines for high cholesterol, heart or blood problems, tuberculosis infection, migraine headaches, anxiety and insomnia.
+These include medicines for:

 For example, some prescription medicines and herbal products can make your body push the HAART medicines through too fast, before they have time to work.
-St. John's wort, which some people use to treat depression, and garlic pills can make the level of HAART in your body drop too low to be helpful.
+St. John’s wort and garlic pills can make the level of HAART in your body drop too low to be helpful.